 According to him, after only three days of practice, he had a vision of a radiant personality with a serious expression and a white beard similar to Prophet Muhammad and felt a merging with his body.

 He began practicing Christianity at the end of 1873 when one of his devotees, Shambu Charan Mallik, read him the Bible.
-Ramakrishna said that for several days he was filled with Christian thoughts and no longer went to the Kali Temple.
+Ramakrishna said that he was filled with Christian thoughts for several days and no longer went to the Kali Temple.

 Ramakrishna’s spiritual sadhanas culminated in June 1872, on the night of Falaharini Amavasya, when he worshiped his consort, Sarada Devi, as a manifestation of the great Divine Mother.